ketankshukla/blockchain_project/README.md

   - `json` for data storage
   - `uuid` for address generation
   - `time` for timestamps
+  - `tabulate` for formatted output
+  - `unicodedata` for string formatting

 ## 📖 Documentation
 - [User Guide](docs/USERS.md) - Comprehensive guide for using the application